 Lithuanians in Canada

-The first recorded Lithuanian immigrants to Canada were soldiers serving in the British army in the early 19th century.
+The first arrival of Lithuanians in Canada is documented by Dr. Constantine Jurgėla.
+His research found that about 100 Lithuanian soldiers participated in the War of 1812 as part of the British army.
 At the end of the 19th century and the beginning of the 20th, many Lithuanians (mostly unskilled workers), fleeing Tsarist conscription or in an attempt to improve their livelihoods, immigrated to Canada and settled in Nova Scotia, Ontario and Western Canada.
 The 1921 census recorded 1970 people of Lithuanian origin in Canada; another 5000 emigrated in the 1920s and 1930s.
 Most of these early Lithuanian immigrants found work on farms and the railways and in coal mines and factories in Toronto and Montréal.